Souad Mekhennet: Early life and education

-In May of 2018, Souad won the Nannen Prize, the most prestigious journalism print prize in Germany and the equivalent of the Pulitzer Prize in the United States.
-A month later, she captured the Ludwig-Borne Prize, a prestigious literary award bestowed upon a German-speaking author in acknowledgement of outstanding performances in reporting.
-Souad was also nominated for a 2018 Al-Rodhan Prize for Global Cultural Understanding by the British Academy (renamed the British Academy Book Prize for Global Cultural Understanding in 2021) for her memoir I Was Told To Come Alone.
+In May 2018, Mekhennet won the Nannen Prize.
+A month later, she captured the Ludwig Börne Prize, a prestigious literary award bestowed upon a German-speaking author in acknowledgement of outstanding performances in reporting.
+Mekhennet was also nominated for a 2018 Al-Rodhan Prize for Global Cultural Understanding by the British Academy (renamed the British Academy Book Prize for Global Cultural Understanding in 2021) for her memoir I Was Told To Come Alone.